emberjs/guides/README.md

 5. If the error still happens, try running ```gem update --system```

 After these workarounds, you should finally be able to run ```bundle exec middleman```.
 You may be prompted by Windows Firewall; Click "Allow access" and you'll be in business!

+### Other Troubleshooting tips
+If you're running into other problems, check [Troubleshooting.md](TROUBLESHOOTING.md) for other suggestions.